johnchildren/documents/cv/cv.md

     > Selected technologies to resolve specific technical challenges required by the business.

-    > Designed and wrote critical components of several Microservices in the platform.
+    > Designed and wrote critical components of several micro-services in the platform using technologies such as Docker and gRPC.

-    > Desgined and wrote Postgresql, MySQL and Redis extensions in C required by the platform.
+    > Designed and wrote PostgreSQL, MySQL and Redis extensions in C required by the platform.

     > Researched topics related to databases and privacy and presented findings.

     > Designed and wrote unit tests and property based tests for range of components.

+    > Administered technical examination for new engineering candidates and gave feedback to management.

     > Wrote acceptance test specifications for platform components and automated their validation.